nikhita/nikhita.github.io/about.md

 Hey there!
 I am Nikhita Raghunath and I dabble in distributed systems and open source.

-I work as a Senior Member of Technical Staff at [VMware](https://www.vmware.com).
+I work as a Staff Software Engineer at [VMware](https://www.vmware.com).
 I am a core contributor to [Kubernetes](https://kubernetes.io/), on the Kubernetes [Steering Committee](https://github.com/kubernetes/steering#members) and the technical lead for [SIG Contributor Experience](https://git.k8s.io/community/sig-contributor-experience).
 I am also a [Cloud Native Computing Foundation (CNCF) Ambassador](https://www.cncf.io/people/ambassadors/) and run the [GSoC](https://github.com/cncf/soc#organization-admins) and [Outreachy](https://www.outreachy.org/communities/cfp/kubernetes/) internship programs for CNCF/Kubernetes.

 In the past, I have worked as software engineer at a startup called [Loodse](https://www.loodse.com/).
 Prior to Loodse, I was an intern at [Red Hat](https://www.redhat.com/en) and a Google Summer of Code (2017) student with CNCF.
 You can know more about my GSoC work [here](https://github.com/nikhita/gsoc-meta-k8s).